MikhailovAlexander/adm_project/README.md

 ![Loginom_Logo](images/Loginom_Logo.png)

+The [Loginom](https://loginom.ru/) software can also used to create the Business intelligence integrating.
+As this program allows to set up a connection to databases, it is possible to use this program's tools to create Data Marts and Views.

 ![Image 9.1.
 Data Marts](images/data_marts.png)

 _Image 9.1.
 Data Marts_

+Client's Master Data Mart illustrates the distribution of clients based on demographic characteristics.
+Thus, the graph illustrates the number of customers according to gender and age.

 ![Image 9.2.
 Client's Master Data Mart](images/age_sex_all_clients.png)

 _Image 9.2.
 Client's Master Data Mart_

+Schedule Data Mart is based on data from "riding" data base.
+This cube, which is shown below, illustrates the number of horseback riding sessions with a particular Coach in the context of services by month.

 ![Image 9.3.
 Schedule Data Mart (Data Base riding)](images/the_number_of_classes_of_each_coach_in_the_context_of_services_by_month.png)

 _Image 9.3.
 Schedule Data Mart (Data Base riding)_

+Invoice Data Mart is based on data from "keeping" data base.
+The following cube presents the number of horses of the clients (Horse owners) that received a particular service within the keeping period, by months.

 ![Image 9.4.
 Invoice Data Mart_db_keeping (Data Base keeping)](images/number_of_horses_of_the_clients_who_received_the_service_by_months.png)